 Tips and Variations

--If you want a thinner soup, simply add more vegetable broth until desired consistency is reached.
+-If you want a thinner soup, simply add more vegetable broth until the desired consistency is reached.

 -For a spicier soup, add a pinch of cayenne pepper or chili powder.